sjanel/aeronet/docs/INSTALL.md

-# Aeronet Installation & Build Guide
+# aeronet Installation & Build Guide

-This document centralizes how to build, install, and consume **Aeronet**.
+This document centralizes how to build, install, and consume **aeronet**.

 > Linux‑only C++23 HTTP/1.1 server library (optional TLS).
 Tested with Clang 21 / GCC 13.